By Dr Martyn Kenny, sustainability director, Tarmac

 What are the fundamental pieces in our net zero roadmap?
 Part of the transition to net zero is focused on key technologies and enabling infrastructure.
 We need access to fully decarbonised electricity, via a decarbonised electricity grid and through on-site renewables, like solar and wind.
 This is vital as in time it will facilitate the adoption of new low carbon technologies that require electrical power, such as carbon capture and electrical heat – potentially including plasma energy.

 A decarbonised transport network will also be critical.
-We are already making significant COsavings by driving modal shift, increasing the use of rail freight to transport materials, electrifying our car and van fleet and working with suppliers on future net zero HGV technologies.
+We are already making significant CO2 savings by driving modal shift, increasing the use of rail freight to transport materials, electrifying our car and van fleet and working with suppliers on future net zero HGV technologies.
 Clear Government plans for the creation of a comprehensive network of electric charging and hydrogen re-fuelling infrastructure is essential, so that we can move away from petrol and diesel vehicles and invest in new fleet and reduce delivery emissions.

 Continued fuel switching in our cement, lime and asphalt plants to transition away from fossil fuels is also important.
 We are building on many years of successfully using alternative fuels, including waste biomass fuels in our cement kilns, and switching to lower carbon fuels in our asphalt operations.